noir-lang/noir/compiler/readme.md

 # Structure

-Below we briefly describe the purpose of each crate in this repository.
+Below we briefly describe the purpose of each crate related to the compiler in this repository.

 ## fm - File Manager